 53. Share a Netflix subscription with a friend or family member

-“We love people sharing accounts,” said Netflix CEO Reed Hastings.
+“We love people sharing accounts,” Netflix CEO Reed Hastings once told TechCrunch.
 Sharing passwords isn’t a problem — in fact, the Netflix CEO encourages it!

 Instead of paying for your account, share a subscription with one or more friends.
 Just look out for account limits.

-Not all pharmacies charge the same amount for prescriptions.
+Not all pharmacies charge the same amount on prescriptions.
 According to Consumer Reports, drugs can cost 10 times more at one store versus another.

 Shop around for the best deal.
 If you’re paying out of pocket, check to see if you’re eligible for a FamilyWize discount.

 If you can afford a high-deductible health plan, consider opening a Health Savings Account (HSA).
 You can save money on your taxes and prepare for unexpected health costs.